Updated January, 2025

 If you’re looking for a friendlier and truly spectacular location, then go to Fokiano Beach, about an hour’s drive from Leonidio.
 Yes, it’s quite far from the climbing in Leonidio, but it is close to Kapsala sector.
 It also makes for a nice place to spend a couple of rest days.

 The Peloponnese is a paradise for food lovers.
-So, while in Leonidio, get ready to be swept off your feet by Mediterranean and Greek food at the many local taverns and also in the shops, which you can prepare yourself.
+So, while in Leonidio, get ready to be swept off your feet by the Mediterranean cuisine and finger-licking Greek dishes.
 There are some Turkish influences here, so don’t be surprised if you see hummus, baklava, and other oriental dishes and spices.
 Also, Greek coffee is strikingly similar to Turkish coffee – finely ground and flavorful.

 Make sure to try the souvlaki (the popular Greek fast-food with meat grilled on a skewer), gyros (Greek doner), fish varieties, and calamari.
 For vegetarians, there are loads of options, from the classic Greek salad to the many vegetable-based dishes.
-Leonidio is also famous for its tsakoniki eggplants and there are many recipes that use them.
+The whole area, and Leonidio in particular, is famous for its tsakoniki eggplants and there are many, many recipes that use them.

 You’ll find loads of taverns in Leonidio, Plaka, and Poulithra.
 For a quick fix, head to “To Steki” and grab a souvlaki to go.
-For some Greek and Mediterranean delicacies, check out O Takas and Mitropolis Tavern in the center of Leonidio.
-If you feel like having an Italian pizza baked in a wooden oven, go to In Leonidio.
+For some Greek and Mediterranean delicacies, check out O Takas, Mitropolis Tavern, or Kalye.
+If you feel like having a pizza, go to In Leonidio or Giouzelito.

 For some great seafood and other Greek dishes at Myrtoon in Poulithra.